Skip To Main Content

 Our Story

-After her 2017 cancer diagnosis, we brainstormed about a potential name for this new venture.
+After her 2017 cancer diagnosis, Julie and I brainstormed about a potential name for this new venture.
 Her eyes positively lit up when we talked about it.
 The vision of making her idea a reality gave her additional incentive to fight her cancer battle.
 As she said many, many times, “God is good ALL the time.”
 She clung to two wooden crosses, one in each hand representing both of our sons, until the moment she went to heaven.
 We never had the chance to decide on a name for our organization, but her resolve to get this idea off the ground remained true to the end of her time here on Earth.
-It was (and is) yet another example of a seed she planted, and another opportunity for us to make good out of bad, and to finish the GREAT work she was doing during her life.
+It was (and is) yet another example of a seed she planted, another opportunity for us to make good out of bad, and to finish the GREAT work she was doing during her life.
 As was illustrated in Julie’s life and well-documented at her memorial service, she had planted seeds EVERYWHERE!
-My wife was a HUGE thinker with amazing vision.
+Julie was a HUGE thinker with amazing vision.

 With gratitude,